Explore the Agenda

 1:30 pm Harnessing a Novel E3 Ligase-Targeting DAC to Overcome Hematologic Toxicity in ADCs

-CEO, Pin Therapeutics
+Founder, CEO, Pin Therapeutics

 • Engineering a degrader payload that recruits a novel E3 ligase to enable selective degradation of tumor-driving proteins with reduced hematologic offtarget effects